cesarmascarenhas/shorten-app/front-end/README.md

 For definition, projects in React are already modular and easily extensible.

 Here, it utilizes redux for the app global state and data control.
-Universal fail messages, user logis, urls, etc.
+Universal fail messages, user login, urls, etc.

 # Install and Run project